Mandy Moore: 1993–1999: Career beginnings

 Moore became interested in singing and acting at a young age, and called her British maternal grandmother, Eileen Friedman, a professional ballerina in London, one of her inspirations.
 Moore said "My parents thought it was just a phase I'd grow out of.
 But I stuck to it and begged them for acting lessons, for voice lessons."

-Moore began acting in lead roles in a number of local productions and performing the national anthem at a number of events in Orlando.
+Moore began acting in lead roles in local productions and performing the national anthem at events in Orlando.
 She was twelve years old when she went to the Stagedoor Manor performing arts camp.
-Production director Konnie Kittrell said that Moore "... was a quiet, sweet girl", earned a number of solos, but "She wasn't a spotlight seeker."
+Production director Konnie Kittrell said that Moore "... was a quiet, sweet girl", earning a number of solos, but "She wasn't a spotlight seeker."

 When Moore was thirteen she began working on music.
 One day while recording in an Orlando studio, she was overheard by Victor Cade, a delivery man who had a friend in A&R at Epic Records.
 Cade sent him a copy of Moore's unfinished demo, and Moore signed on with the label.